Scholarship@Claremont Policies and Procedures

 The Library holds the scholarly record and therefore Scholarship@Claremont is the permanent scholarly repository of the library.
 Under special circumstances an author may request to have an item removed.
 It may also be necessary in certain circumstances to remove an item from the repository, such as when a work violates copyright law.
 However, once a work is deposited in the repository, the citation to the work will always remain.

 Authors are allowed to post updated versions of their work, but these updates do not need to replace previous versions.
 Posting updated versions alongside original versions is one way that the repository can allow authors to show the progress of their work.
-Students wishing to have a thesis or dissertation removed from Scholarship@Claremont removed should send an email to your Subject Librarian.
+Students wishing to have a thesis or dissertation removed from Scholarship@Claremont should send an email to the repository administrator.

 Persistent Access and Migration